steff393/wbec/README.md

 - Support of Android App [Wallbox Steuerung](https://android.chk.digital/ecar-charger-control/)
 - RFID card reader for unlocking the wallbox only with valid card/chip (needs special HW, s.
 Wiki)
 - Prepared for supporting up to all 16 connected boxes (up to 8 openWB load points)
-- Modbus registers can be read/written via JSON web interface
-- Standby of Wallbox can be configured
-- Simple prototype of a web interface
 - Simple prototype of a local load management
 - Update via WiFi (OTA), e.g. with PlatformIO or simply via Web browser (s.
 Wiki)
 - Access point mode, to configure your WiFi network/password (s.
 Wiki)